SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Campers heading to Blacksburg, Virginia, can choose from several camping areas in the hills and forests nearby.
+Campers heading to Blacksburg, Virginia, can choose from several campgrounds in the hills and forests nearby, ranging from sites with full hookups to tent-friendly spots near trails and water.
 Hanging Rock State Park Campground has good sites where you can stay close to hiking trails and places to fish.
 If you need hookups, Smith Mountain Lake State Park Campground provides water and electric connections, plus you can swim at the beach or rent boats while you're there.
 The camping areas at Douthat State Park Campground give you room to spread out and include clean restrooms with shower facilities.
 Since these places fill up fast, booking ahead makes sense, particularly in summer.
 Holiday weekends and summer Saturdays are the hardest times to find open spots.
 Most parks now let you reserve online, which helps with planning.
 Fall camping tends to be less crowded, and you'll see nice leaf colors too.
 Just make sure to look up the specific rules for whichever campground you pick before you arrive.

 1. Claytor Lake State Park Campground